trallard/airflow-tutorial/source/first-airflow.md

 ```
 airflow scheduler
 ```

+Behind the scenes, it monitors and stays in sync with a folder for all DAG objects it contains.
+The Airflow scheduler is designed to run as a service in an Airflow production environment.

-and now with the scheduler up and running we can trigger an instance:
+Now with the scheduler up and running we can trigger an instance:
 ```
 $ airflow run airflow run example_bash_operator runme_0 2015-01-01
 ```